 Last year’s words belong to last year’s language.
 And next year’s words await another voice.
 Whose voice will that be?
 T.S.
 Eliot

 It is early January.
 I had just returned from several mundane errands.
 Hurrying, for no apparent reason, I turned off the car, and gathered my shopping bags in one hand.
 But just as I was about to enter the house, a streak of white caught my eye.
 I stopped to see this graceful egret slowly yet methodically sauntering across the front yard of our Florida home.
-Her deliberate measures, almost in tai-chi-slow-motion, captivated me.
-She gave no indication of noticing my presence.
-Cars passing by didn’t seem to faze her.
+Her deliberate measures, in tai-chi-slow-motion, captivated me.
+She gave no indication of noticing my presence or the cars speeding by.
 She was fully present in her mission.
-I read that waterfowl spend most to the day searching for food, so I was left to surmise that she was in search of food.
+I read that waterfowl spend their days searching for food, so I was left to surmise that she was in search of food.
 Her survival depended on this quest, yet she continued, with elegant, careful steps.

 The egret amazes me with her grace.
 I do not have to rummage for food to survive, yet my pace is rushed.
 I can learn a great deal from my surprise visitor.
-She reminds me to stop and live in this moment.
-Today, she represents a symbol of grace.
+She reminds me to slow down and live in this moment, a moment that symbolized grace.

 The Search for Meaning